Paloja2017/UFC-Report-in-Power-BI/README.md

 <br />

 ### Fights Analysis / Technique Details /Years
-Contains scatter chart who presents trends of end technique over the years in x axis cumulative wins and in y axis wins of that particular year
+Contains scatter chart who presents trends of the end technique over the years, in x axis cumulative wins and in y axis wins of that particular year

 ![](FightsAnalysis4.png)

 <br />

 ### Fights Analysis / Submissions Overview
 Contains Submission finishes over the years and technique of that end fight over the years.
-When you hover over the visual you can find additional and more detailed information about that specific technique detail.
+When you hover over the visual you can find additional and more detailed information about that specific technique detail (tooltips).
 Also you can drilldown to visual for additional information.

 ![](FightsAnalysis5.png)

 <br />

-### Fights Analysis / Submissions Overview
+### Fights Analysis / Submissions Details
-Contain decomposition tree visual in which you can clearly see main technique of Submission, you can drillthrough here to go to a detailed list of fight who ended with selected technique
+Contain decomposition tree visual in which you can clearly see main technique of Submission, you can drillthrough here to go to a detailed list of fight who ended with particular technique

 ![](FightsAnalysis6.png)

 <br />

 ### Fights Analysis / Submissions Details / Years
-Contains scatter chart who presents trends of end technique over the years in x axis cumulative wins and in y axis wins of that particular year
+Contains scatter chart who presents trends of end technique over the years, in x axis cumulative wins and in y axis wins of that particular year.

 ![](FightAnalysis7.png)